YannickKircher/RecipeBotCX/README.md

 # 1. Chatbot development using Dialogflow CX, GCP and Atlas (JUNE/JULY/AUGUST 2023)

-In this Project a chatbot is developed using:
+In this project a chatbot is developed using:
 - Dialogflow CX
 - GCP Cloud Functions (python, functioning as webhooks)
 - GCP BigQuery
 - MongoDB Atlas

-The Chatbot can recommend recipes to the user based on ingredients, that are left in the users fridge or pantry.
+The chatbot can recommend recipes to the user based on ingredients, that are left in the users fridge or pantry.
 This way those ingredients ([eggs, banana]) don't go to waste.
-The Bot can also recommend recipes based on the name (lasagna) or the category (vegan).
+The bot can also recommend recipes based on the name (lasagna) or the category (vegan).

 The recommended recipes are being displayed to the user with the name of the recipe, list of ingredients and the instructions to make the recipe.